dgraph-io/dgraph-docs/content/clients/java.md

 Once logged-in, the `dgraphClient` object can be used to do any further operations.

-### Creating a Client for Slash GraphQL Endpoint
+### Creating a Client for Dgraph Cloud Endpoint

-If you want to connect to Dgraph running on your [Slash GraphQL](https://cloud.dgraph.io) instance, then all you need is the URL of your Slash GraphQL endpoint and the API key.
+If you want to connect to Dgraph running on your [Dgraph Cloud](https://cloud.dgraph.io) instance, then all you need is the URL of your Dgraph Cloud endpoint and the API key.
 You can get a client using them as follows :

 ```java
 DgraphStub stub = DgraphClient.clientStubFromSlashEndpoint("https://your-slash-instance.cloud.dgraph.io/graphql", "your-api-key");